-2.8.
+2.9.
 Liquidity Risk in Shares

 Shares are available in companies of different sizes, industrial sectors, geographical locations, and on different stock markets.
 Liquidity is an important risk factor when investing in individual equities and is generally driven by the market capitalisation (total value of issued shares) of the company and current market conditions.
-Liquidity levels can change rapidly and lack of liquidity often restricts trading in equities with smaller market capitalisations (known as mid cap and small cap).
+Liquidity levels can change rapidly and lack of liquidity often restricts trading in equities with smaller market capitalisations (known as mid-cap and small-cap).

-2.9.
+2.10.
 Information on Overseas Investments

-Information on overseas investments is not as readily available to the public and the financial pages of the national press give little coverage of the subject.
-Different time zones also mean that you will not always be able to get a real time price for overseas stocks during your relevant trading day.
+Information on overseas investments is not as readily available to the UK public as for UK companies and the financial pages of the national press give little coverage of the subject.
+Different time zones also mean that you will not always be able to get a real-time price for overseas stocks during the UK trading day.
 When investing in overseas markets, currency fluctuations need to be taken into account.
 A gain or loss made on the performance of a stock can easily be offset by a movement in the currency exchange rate.
-Alternatively a gain or loss on a stock could be compounded to make an even larger one.
+Alternatively, a gain or loss on a stock could be compounded to make an even larger one.
+Liquidity considerations are similar to UK shares.

-2.10.
+2.11.
 Price Volatility